corrados/edrumulus/algorithm/README.md

 - Roland TD-17:    **3.6 ms**  (measured by onyx3.com)
 - MIMIC:           **4 ms**    (measured by Chris K)

-I measured my Roland TDW-20 module by using a stereo splitter cable and connected the trigger output of my PD-120 pad directly to one channel of my sound card input and also to the trigger input of the TDW-20 module.
+I measured the latency of my Roland TDW-20 module by using a stereo splitter cable and connected the trigger output of my PD-120 pad directly to one channel of my sound card input and also to the trigger input of the TDW-20 module (note that I used the snare input which supports rim shot detection and positional sensing which may have an influence on the overall TD-20 latency).
 Then I connected the analog audio output of the TDW-20 to the other stereo channel of my sound card and recorded the signal with Audacity.
 I now measured the latency between the main peak of the pad trigger to the first peak of the synthesized signal from the TDW-20.
 As seen in the screen shot, there is a latency of about **7 ms**: